Three 2-hour sessions PLUS Zoom showcase performance

 Dave's online comedy workshops are writer's groups with entertainment business discussions and coaching tips on how to do a successful Zoom showcase performance.
 Why is that important?
 Simple: you never know who might be watching.
 And in case you haven't heard Dave say this before, "They may call it amateur night, but no one is looking to hire an amateur.'

-Online comedy workshops meet once a week for four 90-minute sessions over four weeks (say that ten times real fast!).
-Choose to join Mondays, Tuesdays or Wednesdays at 7 pm EST. Our fifth week is a LIVE online showcase with an invited LIVE audience.
+Online comedy workshops meet once a week for three 2-hour sessions over three weeks.
+Choose to join Mondays, Tuesdays or Wednesdays at 7 pm EST. Our fourth week is a LIVE online showcase with an invited LIVE audience.
 Dave will be the host - and you'll be the stars!

 You can invite your family, friends - and even the people jealous they're not as funny or experienced as you - to grab a comfortable chair, a snack and a drink for an evening of entertainment.
 It'll be just like going to their favorite comedy club without having to leave home.
 And as I'm sure you do in real life - you'll be providing the laughs!